frozenbanana97/capuchin_geoanalysis/README.md

 pip install -r requirements.txt
 ```

-* You can now close PowerShell and run main.py, the program will launch with a command prompt window and the user interface.
-You have to leave the associated command prompt window open.
-It will provide any debugging information needed.
+* You can now close PowerShell and run main.py.
+You may need to right click and run with Python.
+The program will launch with a command prompt window and the user interface.
+You have to leave the associated command prompt window open, it will provide any debugging information needed.
 * With the program window now open, you can select the directory with the GPX files in it.
 * Then click **Run** and wait for it to finish, the command prompt window will say 'Done' and the Run button will go back to normal.
 * Now you can open and view the CSV's as well as the GeoPakcage files.